richrace/RemoteApp/README.md

 This app is created for my Major Project at Aberystwyth University.
 It uses the [Rhodes](http://www.rhomobile.com) framework.

+I've been using XBMC for more a couple of years now and I've made an XBMC remote application for my Major Project for my degree.

+It's a novel approach that uses Rhodes (http://www.rhomobile.com/products/rhodes/) to create the application natively on either iOS, Android, etc.

+My application is written in Ruby, HTML and JS.
+But has some cool features such as:
+- Can put movies into a watch later list
+- Can scan movie barcodes and either finds it added in the database or adds it to a buy later list

+It uses the JSON RPC API to communicate with the XBMC server.

 You need to add your own Google Shopping API key to project in the following file "app/helpers/product_helper.rb"

 ## Author